samvera/hyrax/README.md

 ﻿ScholarSphere
 =============
 ScholarSphere is a Ruby on Rails application utilizing the Blacklight and Hydra-head gems for integration with the search & indexing system, Solr, and the digital asset management platform, Fedora Commons.
+The application runs on Fedora 3.4.2 and Solr 3.5.0.

 ScholarSphere is being developed as part of
 [Penn State's Digital Stewardship Program](http://stewardship.psu.edu/).